nielsvdvaki/challenge/README.md

 # Welcome to Niels' engineering challenge!

 The project has two applications that are required to be running in order to use it.
-To start, please run the following
+To install, please run the following

 ```shell
 npm run install